gsbdarc/rcpedia/docs/_getting_started/modules.md

 load("rstudio")
 prepend_path("PATH","/software/free/R/R-4.2.1/bin")
 ```

-!!!
-Important
-    R uses separate libraries for each major version, so you will need to reinstall packages whenever you upgrade your R version.
-Note that RStudio supports only one R version at a time, and currently, this version is 4.3.
-If you are an RStudio user, you will need to install packages specifically for this version.

-    Do not use RStudio to install packages.
-Instead, always install packages from a terminal, and avoid using the JupyterHub terminal for this purpose.

 Linux modules modify only your current working environment.
 This means that if you lose connection to the Yens server or close your terminal window, you will need to reload the modules.
 However, all the libraries or packages you have installed as a user will persist and only need to be installed once.